Rigidity of the Torelli subgroup in $Out(F_N)$: Strong rigidity of an -graph

 \subsection{Cagey pairs are sent to cagey pairs.}

 In the rest of this section, we will always assume that $N\ge 3$ is fixed.
 We fix once and for all an identification of $F_N$ with the fundamental group of a doubled handlebody $M_N:=\sharp^NS^1\times S^2$.
-Under this identification, one-edge free splittings of $F_N$ are in one-one correspondence with homotopy classes of essential embedded $2$-spheres in $M_N$.
+Under this identification, one-edge free splittings of $F_N$ are in one-to-one correspondence with homotopy classes of essential embedded $2$-spheres in $M_N$.
 More generally, if $\Sigma$ is a collection of pairwise disjoint, pairwise nonhomotopic spheres in $M_N$, one obtains a splitting $T_\Sigma$ by taking the dual tree to the lifts $\tilde \Sigma$ of the spheres in the universal cover of $M_N$.
 The map $\Sigma \mapsto T_\Sigma$ induces a bijection between homotopy classes of sphere systems in $M_N$ and free splittings of $F_N$ (see \cite[Lemma~2]{AS}).
+In the same way that we consider free splittings equivalent under equivariant homeomorphism, we usually consider sphere systems in $M_N$ up to homotopy.
+The vertices in the quotient graph $T/F_N$ correspond to the connected components of $M_N - \Sigma$, and the elements of $\Sigma$ correspond to the edges of $T/F_N$.

 In this section we will use lower case notation such as $\sigma$ and $\tau$ to denote single spheres or one-edge splittings, and upper case notation such as $S$ for arbitrary splittings (equivalently collections of pairwise disjoint spheres).
 Due to the above correspondence, we shall sometimes blur the distinction between essential spheres in $M_N$ and their associated one-edge splittings of $F_N$.
 For any sphere $\sigma$ the one-edge free splitting $T_\sigma$ is nonseparating if and only if the manifold $M- \sigma$ is connected.